In tachycardia, an irregular electrical signal (impulse) starting in the upper or lower chambers of the heart causes the heart to beat faster.

 - Sudden death, usually only associated with ventricular tachycardia or ventricular fibrillation

 - Maintain a healthy weight.
-Being overweight increases your risk of developing heart disease.
+Being overweight increases the risk of developing heart disease.

 - Keep blood pressure and cholesterol levels under control.
-Make lifestyle changes and take medications as prescribed to correct high blood pressure (hypertension) or high cholesterol.
+Make lifestyle changes and take medications as prescribed to control high blood pressure (hypertension) or high cholesterol.

 - Limit caffeine.
 If you drink caffeinated beverages, do so in moderation (no more than one to two beverages daily).

-- Report changes immediately.
-If your symptoms change or get worse or you develop new symptoms, tell your doctor immediately.
+- Go to scheduled checkups.
+Have regular physical exams and report any changes in your heartbeat to your health care provider.
+If your symptoms change or get worse or you develop new ones, tell your health care provider immediately.